mjholub/LibRate/README.md

 psql -U postgres -c "ALTER USER postgres WITH PASSWORD 'CHANGE_ME';"
 ```

 You can use compose.
 Just remember to execute the commands from step 5 and create the network first.

+Optionally in compose you can enable monitoring of your instance with Grafana and Prometheus, make sure to modify your password and remove the entrypoint lines for these services.

 1. Create a Docker network with